-When you are in Irvington, you'll notice that it is more blue-collar than most other communities in America.
-40.52% of Irvington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Irvington is a blue-collar town, with 40.52% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Irvington is a town of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Irvington who work in office and administrative support (12.53%), management occupations (8.37%), and sales jobs (7.06%).

-Irvington is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Irvington does not have a public transit system used by locals to get to and from work.

 The population of Irvington has a very low overall level of education: only 6.43% of people over 25 hold a 4-year college degree or higher.